 - For non-exempt studies: Proposed informed consent document (ICD) or information sheet unless a waiver of consent or a waiver of documentation of consent is being sought.

-- For exempt studies involving PHI: Request for a HIPAA Waiver of RSA, Request for Limited Data Set(LDS)/Data Use Agreement(DUA), information sheet to accompany a survey/questionnaire,
+- For exempt studies involving PHI: Request for a HIPAA Waiver of authorization, Request for Limited Data Set(LDS)/Data Use Agreement(DUA), information sheet to accompany a survey/questionnaire.

-- For research activities taking place outside of USU: Site permission letters or permission requests, Data Sharing Agreement
+- For research activities taking place outside of USU: Site permission letters or permission requests; Data Sharing Agreement or Material Transfer Agreement; if conducting research on a military installation where Service Members are being tartgeted for recruitment, you will need a letter of support from the Commander.

 - For studies involving School of Medicine (SOM) or Graduate School of Nursing (GSN) students: Use of SOM Students Approval Form, Use of GSN Students Approval Form.